 After living in New England for almost seven years, chowder has become a staple in our home and restaurant outings.
 Whether it’s fish chowder like this one or classic clam chowder, even scallop chowder – we love it all.
 Today, I’m sharing an easy way to make a delicious chowder with fresh white fish.

-As a newfound New Englander and someone that makes hundreds of gallons of chowder in the season on Martha’s Vineyard, I’ve become very sensitive to what a classic chowder should be.
+As someone that’s lives on Martha’s Vineyard and someone that makes hundreds of gallons of chowder in the season on Martha’s Vineyard, I’ve become very sensitive to what a classic chowder should be.
 Granted, everyone has their own way of doing things, but here’s my method:

 - grab your favorite pork product, whether it’s bacon or salt pork and render the fat